NelisW/myOpenHab/docs/414-ESP8266-nodeMCU-native.md

 ###ESP8266 Web Server controlling LEDs.

 This is another one of  Rui Santos' great [examples](http://randomnerdtutorials.com/esp8266-web-server/) tutorials.
 He shows us how to create a standalone web server with an ESP8266 that can toggle two LEDs.
+The circuit diagram is as shown before for the LED flasher.
+The code